-It's hard to say when is the best time visit Los Angeles.
-Like every place, it has good and bad points for every season, but there's always something you can do there.
-The best time to visit depends on what you like to do.
-We can't figure that out for you, but we can give you some information that may help.
+It's hard to say when is the best time to visit Los Angeles.
+Like every place, it has good and bad points for every season, but there's always something you can do in L.A.

 Many people think Los Angeles is warm and sunny 365 days a year, but in fact: